II Samuel: David Becomes King in Hebron

 The Book of II Samuel contains twenty-four chapters, it is probable that David wrote it because it only contains his life, and it was first addressed to Israel.
 The timeline for these events took place approximately 1056 BC to 1017 BC.
 The purpose of the book was to record David’s forty year reign as king and how God dealt with him and all His people during that time.
 What we are to learn from the book is that God carries out His plan through those who are obedient to Him despite their occasional mishaps, [2 Samuel 22:7 In my distress I called upon the LORD, and cried to my God: and he did hear my voice out of his temple, and my cry did enter into his ears.]

-2 Samuel begins right after 1 Samuel ends, as we recall the tragic death of three of Saul’s sons, and the end of his life when killed himself, [1 Samuel 31:3-6 And the battle went sore against Saul, and the archers hit him; and he was sore wounded of the archers.
+[1 Samuel 31:2-5 And the Philistines followed hard upon Saul and upon his sons; and the Philistines slew Jonathan, and Abinadab, and Malchi-shua, Saul’s sons.
+3 And the battle went sore against Saul, and the archers hit him; and he was sore wounded of the archers.
 4 Then said Saul unto his armourbearer, Draw thy sword, and thrust me through therewith; lest these uncircumcised come and thrust me through, and abuse me.
 But his armourbearer would not; for he was sore afraid.
 Therefore Saul took a sword, and fell upon it.
-5 And when his armourbearer saw that Saul was dead, he fell likewise upon his sword, and died with him.
-6 So Saul died, and his three sons, and his armourbearer, and all his men, that same day together.]
+5 And when his armourbearer saw that Saul was dead, he fell likewise upon his sword, and died with him.]

 [2 Samuel 1:1-4 Now it came to pass after the death of Saul, when David was returned from the slaughter of the Amalekites, and David had abode two days in Ziklag; 2 It came even to pass on the third day, that, behold, a man came out of the camp from Saul with his clothes rent, and earth upon his head: and so it was, when he came to David, that he fell to the earth, and did obeisance.
 3 And David said unto him, From whence comest thou?
 And he said unto him, Out of the camp of Israel am I escaped.
 4 And David said unto him, How went the matter?
 I pray thee, tell me.
 And he answered, That the people are fled from the battle, and many of the people also are fallen and dead; and Saul and Jonathan his son are dead also.]